 Steve directed two productions for LA's Odyssey Theatre Ensemble in 2003-05: Manfred Karge’s CONQUEST OF THE SOUTH POLE and Tom Szentgyorgyi’s adaptation of Bill Buford's AMONG THE THUGS, which received two Backstage West Awards, three L.A.
 Drama Critic Circle Awards and three L.A.
 Weekly Awards, including Best Direction.

-As an actor, he last appeared opposite Stacy Keach in Michael Kahn's productions of HENRY IV, Parts One and Two for Washington DC's Shakespeare Theatre Company, at the Indiana Repertory as Danforth in THE CRUCIBLE, directed by Michael Edwards, and, in 2013, he received a Helen Hayes Award nomination for the title role of WALLENSTEIN, adapted from the Schiller by Robert Pinsky and directed by Kahn - in rep with David Muse's production of CORIOLANUS - also for STC.
-Recent credits also include the SLT production of Conor McPherson's ST. NICHOLAS in cooperation with Seanachai Theatre, the world premiere of Joshua Rollins' A GIRL WITH SUN IN HER EYES for Pine Box, and Robert Falls' production of Chekhov's THE SEAGULL at the Goodman.
+As an actor, he last appeared in Mary Zimmerman's production of TREASURE ISLAND for both Chicago's Lookingglass Theatre and Berkeley Repertory, and in THE LITTLE FOXES for the Goodman Theatre - one of over 30 productions there since 1987.
+He played opposite Stacy Keach in Michael Kahn's productions of HENRY IV, Parts One and Two for Washington DC's Shakespeare Theatre Company, at the Indiana Repertory as Danforth in THE CRUCIBLE, directed by Michael Edwards, and, in 2013, he received a Helen Hayes Award nomination for the title role of WALLENSTEIN, adapted from the Schiller by Robert Pinsky and directed by Kahn - in rep with David Muse's production of CORIOLANUS - also for STC.
+Recent credits also include the SLT production of Conor McPherson's ST. NICHOLAS in cooperation with Seanachai Theatre, the world premiere of Joshua Rollins' A GIRL WITH SUN IN HER EYES for Pine Box, and Robert Falls' production of Chekhov's THE SEAGULL at the Goodman - one of over 30 productions there since 1987.
 He also appeared as Kent opposite Keach in Falls' production of KING LEAR, remounted at Shakespeare Theatre from their original 2006 Goodman Theatre production.

 In 1988 Steve received a Joseph Jefferson Award for designing the costumes, masks, and puppets for Bailiwick Repertory’s production of ANIMAL FARM.
 In 1997, he was named Chicago Magazine Actor of the Year.